Policies & Processes

 Financial Aid Eligibility with Less Than a Bachelor’s Degree

 VCFA does in rare and special cases admit students who have not earned a bachelor’s degree.
 Eligibility for student loans and financial aid can be affected by the number of undergraduate credits achieved.
-Students who are admitted with less than a bachelor’s degree should contact David Markow, Vice President for Student Services, at 802-828-8535 or [email protected] for more information.
+Students who are admitted with less than a bachelor’s degree should contact Melissa Fisher, Student Services Specialist, at [email protected] for more information.

 Vermont College of Fine Arts does not discriminate in its admissions, employment, or policy procedures on the basis of age, race, color, sex, sexual orientation, religion, national origin, political party affiliation, or physical impairment.
 VCFA’s policies and practices conform with Title VI of the Civil Rights Act of 1964, Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments Act of 1972, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination in Employment Act of 1975, the Equal Pay Act of 1963, and the Americans with Disabilities Act of 1990, as amended.